Jacob Thorkelson

-Jacob Thorkelson (September 24, 1876 – November 20, 1945) was a Norwegian American politician from the state of Montana who served as the United States Congressman from Montana's 1st congressional district from January 3, 1939 to January 3, 1941.
+Jacob Thorkelson (September 24, 1876 – November 20, 1945) was a Norwegian-born American politician who served as the representative from Montana's 1st congressional district from January 3, 1939 to January 3, 1941.

 Biography

 Thorkelson was born in Egersund, a coastal town in the county of Rogaland, Norway.
 Thorkelson immigrated to the United States in 1892; he studied nautical navigation, and later worked as navigator and sailing master on ocean-going ships.
 He graduated from the College of Physicians and Surgeons at the University of Maryland, Baltimore in 1911, and served as a member of the faculty from 1911 until 1913.

 In 1913, Thorkelson moved to Montana.
 He practiced medicine while residing successively in Dillon, Warm Springs, and Butte.

 Military service

 Thorkelson served with the Virginia Naval Reserve, a militia organization, from 1897 to 1899.
 He was also in the United States Navy Reserve from 1936 until 1939, and attained the rank of lieutenant commander.